quazardous/silex-pack/README.md

 You can provide yaml files, xliff files or php files (returning a key => translation array).

+### optionnable pack

+You can inject common options into your pack.

+see Usage bellow.

 ## Usage

 Use Quazardous\Silex\PackableApplication instead of Silex\Application.